 If you loved this recipe, please leave a 5-star review on the recipe card.
 I always appreciate your feedback and support!
 You can also follow along on my Instagram, Facebook, TikTok, and Pinterest, or sign up for our newsletter!

 - ¾ cup luke-warm water

-- ¼ cup olive oil (plus 2 Tbsp to glaze dough before and after baking)
+- ¼ cup olive oil plus 2 tablespoon to glaze dough before and after baking

 - Add the luke-warm water and yeast to a mixing bowl and let sit 5-10 minutes to activate the yeast.
 Then, add in the olive oil and mix together.
 Next, add the flour, dried basil, and salt and mix together until a thick dough forms.